Signed in as:

 The increased focus on recruitment and retention for jobs in the public safety sector has hit an all time high.
-Fairbanks Police Department currently offers a 20k bonus for recruit police officers and 60k for lateral officers.
-Troopers tried to increase recruitment with financial incentives, but they still faced up to 80 vacancies throughout parts of 2023.

-Watching many of the best Tier IV firefighters I trained throughout my career leave Alaska to work towards a pension-style retirement in another state has convinced me we need to change to be competitive.
-The real impacts to service delivery, costs of training recruits, and energy devoted by leadership towards constant recruitment could be massively reduced by encouraging retention with a defined benefit system.
+Watching many of the best Tier IV firefighters I trained throughout my career leave Alaska to work towards a pension-style retirement in another state has convinced me we need a change to be competitive.
+The real impacts to quality service delivery, costs of training recruits, and energy devoted by leadership towards constant recruitment could be massively reduced by encouraging retention with a defined benefit system.
 We are the ONLY state without a DB system for public safety, and the costs to our state and local government of our employee turnover reflect that.

-Days until November 5th
+Days until November 3rd 2026

 DaysDays